Tropical Crop Production

 iii.
 Cropping systems

-Crop production optimization trategies for sustainable production (intercropping, use of legumes for mitigation/adaptation).
+Crop production optimization strategies for sustainable production (intercropping, use of legumes for mitigation/adaptation).
 Innovations to optimize sustainable production systems (crop: phenotyping, breeding, protection).
-The use of agrobiodiversity for diversification and value chain enhancement; sustainable intensification.
+The use of agrobiodiversity for diversification, sustainable intensification and value chain enhancement.

 MSc Programme in Agriculture